 - Biotech A115 (capacity: 200)

-If you would like to reuse your content recorded during previous semesters, please submit the Reactivate Previously Recorded Content form.
+- If your content was created before Spring 2021 and you would like it to be reactivated, please submit the Reactivate Previously Recorded Content form.

 How to Use Classroom Capture

 Watch our step-by-step Classroom Capture Overview video to set up and record in a classroom.
 You'll learn what is provided in the room, how to connect your laptop, use microphones and other technology, while also seeing an example of the Classroom Capture service in action.